 Taking the research cited in this source a few steps further reveals another major surprise.
 An analysis of more than 20,000 closed deals to isolate exactly what kind of content was most likely to close a deal indicated the following.

-Whoa!
-Is this a classic case of the right hand (Marketing) not knowing what the left hand (Sales) is doing?
-It seems clear that, despite the success of Sales-created content in closing deals, too much content is still produced by Marketing in isolation from Sales.
-Segregated in separate silos, the two departments are ignoring the benefits that visibility, alignment and collaboration would surely produce.
+It seems clear that, despite the success of Sales-created content in closing deals, too much marketing content is still produced in isolation from Sales.
+Segregated in separate silos, the two departments are ignoring the benefits that visibility, alignment, and collaboration would surely produce.

 Isn’t it time for a wholesale re-evaluation of examination of the who, what, why and how of content creation and use?

 Check out our marketing work for PACCAR.Check It Out!